dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/migrating-from-spark-to-databricks.md

 ## Why change to dbt-databricks?

 The Databricks team, in collaboration with dbt Labs, built on top of the foundation that the dbt Labs’ dbt-spark adapter provided, and they added some critical improvements.
-The dbt-databricks adapter offers an easier set up, as it only requires three inputs for authentication, and it also has more features available via the delta format.
+The dbt-databricks adapter offers an easier set up, as it only requires three inputs for authentication, and it also has more features available via the Delta file format.

 ### Authentication Simplification